 Wyoming Statute §16-6-105 allows for preference in all purchases made for supplies, materials, equipment, machinery and provisions produced, manufactured, grown or supplied by a resident of the state of Wyoming.
 Preference shall not be granted for articles of inferior quality to those offered by competitors outside of the state.
-A differential not to exceed five (5%) percent may be allowed in cost of the Wyoming materials, supplies, equipment, machinery and provisions of equal quality to those of any non-resident.
+A differential not to exceed five (5%) percent may be allowed in the cost of the Wyoming materials, supplies, equipment, machinery and provisions of equal quality to those of any non-resident.
 Resident preference is only applied to applicable grants, such as State of Wyoming funding.

 A preference of up to five percent (5%) is given to Wyoming resident bidders.
-Bona fide state residency shall be determined by the State of Wyoming Department of Employment, Division of Employment Affairs Labor Standards Program.
+The State of Wyoming Department of Employment, Division of Employment Affairs Labor Standards Program, shall determine bona fide state residency.
 EXCEPTIONS to the resident preference shall be made as follows: